RobBloxham/api-recipe-project/notes.md

 [] Check the returned recipe ingredients to see what ingredients match from my fridge and protein.
-[] highlight the items in the returned recipe-card that already exist in your fridge ingredients array.
 [] solve refactoring issue

 [] set checkbox to clicked icon when clicked on.